inducer/relate/doc/faq.rst

         A common pattern is, e.g., ``cs450-f21`` for a course named `CS 450` running in the fall semester of 2021.

--   Once you hit 'Validate and create', Relate will try to download your course content via Git and check it for validity.
+-   Once you hit 'Validate and create', Relate will download your course content via Git and check it for validity.
 This may take a second.
     Next, you should be greeted by your new course web page.

     If something went wrong, Relate will show an error message that explains what happened.
-If you can't figure out what it is trying to say, contact the site admin for your installation of Relate.
+If you are unable to figure out what it is trying to say, contact the site admin for your installation of Relate.

 What to do next
 ^^^^^^^^^^^^^^^
-At this point, you're off to the races!
+At this point, you are off to the races!
 Here are some ideas for things you may want to take care of next:

 -   To update the course content, commit your changes, push them to your Git